Kilisun is a Tanzanian-made sunscreen specifically designed for people with albinism

 2,000 people with albinism across 14 regions of Tanzania are receiving regular supplies of sunscreen through Standing Voice and the KSPU.

 Melanin is a photoprotective pigment in the skin, eyes and hair.
 Melanin guards against the sun’s ultraviolet radiation (UVA and UBV), which is especially aggressive in tropical countries like Tanzania.
 The more melanin a person can produce, the darker their skin, the greater their protection against sun damage, and the lower their risk of developing skin cancer.
 Due to genetic factors, people with albinism partially or totally lack the capacity to produce melanin.
-This explains their pale appearance, and their unique vulnerability to sun damage: only 2% of persons with albinism in Tanzania survive skin cancer to reach the age of 40.
+This explains their pale appearance, and their unique vulnerability to sun damage: with some studies showing as few as one in ten people with albinism in Tanzania survive skin cancer to reach the age of 30.
 This crisis is completely preventable.
 With adequate sunscreen, wide-brimmed hats, long-sleeved clothing, sun protection education and regular medical check-ups, no person with albinism has to die of skin cancer.

 Sunscreen provision is alarmingly poor across Africa.
 Sunscreens are not widely available, and are usually donated from abroad.
 These sunscreens often contain chemical irritants, and are regularly out of date or not strong enough.
 Supply is sporadic and costly, with no structured distributional channels.
 Many products end up on the black market, where they are sold at extortionate rates.
 Sometimes imported products are not ‘sunscreen’ at all, but After Sun or SPF moisturisers.
 All of this is exacerbated by a lack of education in the application of sunscreen and other preventative measures.